Hawaii Driver's License

 7. Have your picture and fingerprint taken.

-8. You will receive a temporary paper license.
+8. Receive a temporary paper license.
 Your real Hawaii driver’s license could take up to six weeks to arrive.

 student